-- Have respect for others, their well-being, and their property; and
+- Have respect for others, their well-being, and/or their property

-- Have respect for the standards of the University and the laws of the larger community.
+- Have respect for the standards of the University and/or the laws of the larger community

-Students who do not fully comply with the Educational Housing District Law (https://sites.sju.edu/offcampusstudentlife/educational-housing-district-law/) may be prohibited from participating in student clubs / organizations / teams (i.e., registering an accurate off campus residential address with the University).
+Students who do not fully comply with the Educational Housing District Law (https://sites.sju.edu/communitystandards/ehdl/) may be prohibited from participating in student organizations (i.e., registering an accurate off campus residential address with the University).

 What Conduct Would Violate the Community Standards?

 Any behavior that violates standards set forth in the Student Handbook, the University Catalog, approved organizational constitutions and by-laws, room/board contracts/agreements and other University bulletins, as well as behavior that fails to meet the four University Expectations outlined above may violate the Community Standards.
-Specifically, any student or student club, group, or organization, including, but not limited to athletic teams, alleged to have committed or alleged to have attempted to commit any of the following acts is subject to the Community Standards process outlined in the Student Handbook.
+Specifically, any student or student organization, alleged to have committed or alleged to have attempted to commit any of the following acts is subject to the Community Standards process outlined in the Student Handbook.

 This is not an all-inclusive list.

-- Physically abusing or threatening another person, or engaging in any other conduct that threatens or endangers the health or safety of another person.
+- Physically abusing or directly threatening another person, or engaging in any other conduct that directly threatens or endangers the health or safety of another person.

 - Violating the Sexual Misconduct Policy: Policy Regarding Sexual Assault, Sexual Harassment, Sexual Exploitation, Domestic Violence, Dating Violence, or Stalking (See Sexual Misconduct Policy, which includes the disciplinary process for alleged violations of this policy).

-- Violating the Hazing Policy (see Hazing Policy).
+- Violating the Antihazing Policy (see Antihazing Policy).